 GitLab Duo Chat best practices

-When prompting GitLab Duo Chat with questions, keep the following best practices in mind.
+When prompting GitLab Duo Chat with questions, apply the following best practices to receive concrete examples and specific guidance.

 Have a conversation